GremlinAviation/GremlinScripts/docs/evac/usage.md

 2. registers 5 zones for blue evacuations, and 5 for red
 3. activates the evac and relay Zones
 4. manually spawns 17 blue evacuees, using composition tables
-5. manually spawns 7 red evacuees, using numbers (makes all evacuees into refugees)
+5. manually spawns 7 red evacuees, using numbers (makes all evacuees into generic ones)
 6. manually loads up evacuees onto various standby Units

-Everything from there is either automatic from the script, or manual via additional triggers in the mission.
+Everything from there is either automatic from Gremlin Evac, or manual via additional triggers in the mission.